briandhkim/8-bit-game/README.md

 </h1>

    This game was created as a personal challenge to practice JavaScript OOP as well as utilizing MVC framework.

+   The artwork used for this project can be found at the following [link](http://chiwadesu.tumblr.com/)

 ------
 Overwatch Arcade is a two player, turn-based game using similar game mechanic as the classic Pokemon games but with the theme of Blizzard's Overwatch.